owickstrom/writing-a-screencast-video-editor-in-haskell/src/slides.md

 ## Retrospective

-- The best parts:
+- The best parts
+    - Building a useful tool
     - Haskell and GHC
     - Keeping core domain pure
     - Testing with Hedgehog
-    - Making a useful tool
-- The problematic parts:
+- The problematic parts
     - Video and audio codecs, containers, streaming
     - Executing external programs
     - GTK+ in Haskell